 The ATEX directive classifies equipment into groups and categories which are defined by the marking on the equipment – see “Product marking” below.

 Classification of an area

-Hazardous areas are divided into Zones (European and IECEX method) or Divisions (North American method) according to the likelihood of a potentially explosive atmosphere being present.
+Hazardous areas are divided into Zones (European and IECEX method) or Classes and Divisions (North American method) according to the likelihood of a potentially explosive atmosphere being present.

 |European & IECEX classification||Definition of zone or division||North American classification|

 |Zone 0 (gases)||An area in which an explosive mixture is continuously present or present for long periods||Class I Division 1 (gases)|

 |Zone 1 (gases)||An area in which an explosive mixture is likely to occur in normal operation||Class I Division 1 (gases)|

 |Zone 21 (dusts)||Class II Division 1 (dusts)|

 |Zone 2 (gases)||An area in which an explosive mixture is not likely to occur in normal operation and if it occurs it will exist only for a short time||Class I Division 2 (gases)|

 The ATEX directive requires the product to be marked with the CE mark, the ‘EX’ mark and the